MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/authenticate-azureps.md

 ms.author: sewhee
 ---

-# Sign in with Azure PowerShell
+# Log in with Azure PowerShell

 There are several ways to log in and authenticate with the Azure PowerShell.
 The simplest way to get started is to log in interactively through your browser, or to log in at the command line.
 The